ICRAR/2018_thailand/tutorials/ngas/README.md

 An example:

 ```
+$> cd ~/ngas
 $> ./create_venv.sh /home/user/venvs/ngas
 $> source /home/user/venvs/ngas/bin/activate
 $> ./build.sh -d
 $> ./prepare_ngas_root.sh /home/user/NGAS_ROOT
 ```

+*Make sure to read the output of the final script*.
+It will show you where the configuration file is generated, and how to run the server.

 # Running the server